vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### Step 3: Validate the data

-1. Log into the primary cluster, create the schema, and insert data.
+1. Log into the master cluster, create the schema, and insert data.

   ```ngql
   nebula> USE basketballplayer;